asaprescueroadside-creator/asap-roadside-app/README.md

 - EAS Build (Android APK)

 ## Ownership
+© 2026 ASAP Hours 24/7 Network Services
-© Evon Smith – All Rights Reserved.
+ – All Rights Reserved.

 This software and all related intellectual property are proprietary and may not be copied, modified, distributed, or used without written permission.